epri-dev/DLMS-COSEM/README.md

 The Client and Server applications are menu-driven.
 Start the server listening first, then TCP Connect, COSEM Open, COSEM Get, and COSEM Release.

+The Server supports the following objects:

+	0-0:96.1.{0-9}*255 [IData Class: 1]
+		- Fully implemented for GET and SET.

+	0-0:1.0.0*255 [IClock Class: 8]
+		- Available with hooks for GET, SET, and ACTION.

+	0-0:40.0.{0-1}*255 [IAssociationLN Class: 15]
+		- Available for GET

+These classes are not fully implemented, but they give the reader an indication of how to complete.

 To run unit tests.

 	cd [DLMS-COSEM Directory]/bin/test/DLMS-COSEM-TEST